CDRH/datura/README.md

 ##### <a name="tests"></a> Running Tests

-Tests are located in `test/ruby/lib_tests` currently.
-Test fixtures are located at `test/ruby/fixtures` and include things like tei, files that can be "touched" to update their timestamp, and a tmp directory that will be filled and wiped by specific tests.
+Older tests are located in `test_old/ruby/lib_tests` currently.
+Test fixtures are located at `test_old/ruby/fixtures` and include things like tei, files that can be "touched" to update their timestamp, and a tmp directory that will be filled and wiped by specific tests.
 There are currently only tests for the helper functions, etc, so you would run tests as follows:

 All tests:
 ```
-rspec test/ruby/lib_tests/*
+rspec test_old/ruby/lib_tests/*
 ```
 Specific group of tests (with documentation flag for a different progress reporter)
 ```
-rspec test/ruby/lib_tests/transformer_test.rb --format documentation
+rspec test_old/ruby/lib_tests/transformer_test.rb --format documentation
 ```
 At the end of the test run, you should see something like this:
 ```